Rule 1

 How They Work

 Floatation coats and coveralls are waterproof garments that combine protection from the elements with built-in foam insulation.
 The coverall design is frequently called an "anti-exposure suit".
 The foam is buoyant, and they are USCG approved as personal floatation devices (PFDs).
-Because of these characteristics, they're widely used for commercial outdoor activities.
+Because of these characteristics, they're widely used for commercial activities.

 A Poor Choice For Immersion